Midwestern universities form alliance to lure Space Command

 Other finalists are Kirtland Air Force Base in New Mexico, Patrick Air Force Base in Florida, Peterson Air Force Base in Colorado, Redstone Army Airfield in Alabama and the former Kelly Air Force Base in Texas.

 Carter said he contacted Kansas State President Richard Myers, North Dakota Chancellor Mark Hagerott and Purdue President Mitch Daniels about forming the initiative.
-It was announced in a weekend op-ed published in the Annapolis (Maryland) Capital-Gazette.
+It was announced in a weekend op-ed published in the Capital Gazette of Annapolis, Maryland.

 “Our universities have numerous existing strengths on which to build this alliance,” they wrote.
 “In our view, the Heartland is the right home for U.S. Space Command.”